7 Best Gaming PCs of 2025 – Tested for 4K Gaming

 What should be the minimum budget for buying a gaming PC?

 The minimum budget for buying a gaming PC depends upon the games you intend to play on it.
-For instance, a $1000 budget buys you a gaming PC that plays any game at 1080p settings.
-Further, a $1500 gaming is able to handle games at 1440p or higher resolution.
+For instance, a $1000 budget gets you a gaming PC that plays any game at 1080p settings.
+Incase you need hardcore gaming performance, a $1500 gaming is able to handle games at 1440p or higher resolution.

 Yes, a $500 gaming PC can play games at 1080p settings.
 However, for a smooth gameplay and playable FPS, it is required to adjust the visual in-game settings.